Table of Contents[Hide][Show]

 We head next to Kartland Indoor Performance Raceway, an indoor track inhabiting about 50,000 square feet.
 After watching a short no-nonsense video we’re outfitted with little do-rags and helmets and assigned cars.

 Felix takes the car behind me and after we’re belted in I am thoroughly jolted as he rams into me.
-“This isn’t Mario Kart, mother–” I start to say inside my helmet and I try to turn my head and give him a look but my helmet as well as my kart harness are entirely constricting and that’s a good thing, for my sake and his.
+“This isn’t Mario Kart, mother–” I say inside my helmet and I try to turn my head and give him a look but my helmet as well as my kart harness are as constricting as you’d expect and that’s a good thing.

-I pull out onto the track and for the first few laps I’m cruising ahead of Felix.
-But I don’t drive much in real life and this is one of those things that I just know he’s better at than I am.
+I pull out onto the track and for the first few laps I’m cruising ahead of Felix, but I know it’s just a matter of time, because I don’t really drive much in real life and as I’ve begun to establish, Felix is smarter and a faster learner than I am.

-Sure enough as I’m coming out of a turn, pumping the breaks in a tentative herky-jerky way, Felix glides past me as we pass through a wide-mouthed turn, and he remains ahead during the rest of our laps.
+As I’m coming out of a turn, pumping the breaks in a tentative herky-jerky way, Felix glides past me as we pass through a wide-mouthed turn, and he remains ahead during the remainder of our laps.

 After we park, Felix asks if I let him pass me and I assure him I did not, while he assures me that he didn’t ram me on purpose earlier.
-Given his love of Mario Kart as well as the freedom here to push your electric kart up to a speed of 45 mph, I’m pretty certain this was Felix’s favorite activity in Frisco.
-Also because he told me it was.
+Given his love of Mario Kart across all gaming platforms as well as the freedom here to push your electric kart up to a speed of 45 mph, I’m pretty certain this was Felix’s favorite activity in Frisco, also because he told me it was.